davidroberts63/talks/modding-angular-apps.md

 # Modding Angular Apps

 It's becoming more likely you may use a product that is an Angular app.
 And you may wish it had some extra features.
 I've run across this very situation and dug into somewhat lesser known areas of Angular to add features seamlessly.
 Some was done via Chrome Extensions, some was done server side.
+You will learn about injecting your mod, changing the existing app and more.
 Join me and discover the realm of modding Angular apps.

-### General notes
+### General notes (not for abstract)
 The audience would be people that know at least a little bit of Angular, such as understanding what directives are.
 I had only a little bit of knowledge with it and used this as a great way to learn more about Angular.

 #### Points to cover